Slovak/Slovakian: Specialist translation & simultaneous interpreting

 Due to these particularities of the Slovak language, it is advisable to entrust the translation of your specialist texts or interpretation to a native speaker or very experienced language expert.
 Therefore, at AP Fachübersetzungen we work exclusively with certified and experienced specialist Slovakian translators and interpreters and can thus guarantee the high quality and accuracy of your Slovak translation.

 Do you need a (certified) Slovak translation?
-Do you want the translation to be done with great care and accuracy and as quickly as possible?
-Do you have an important appointment at a notary or court, a seminar, an audit, a business meeting, an appointment at the authorities, a conference, GMP inspection, meeting, wedding or another important event and need a Slovak interpreter you can absolutely rely on?
-Then AP Fachübersetzungen, the high-quality interpreting and translation agency renowned far beyond Nuremberg, is the right place for you.
+Do you want the translation to be done with great care and accuracy?
+Do you have an important business or court appointment, a training course, GMP inspection, conference, specialist convention, seminar, presentation, an audit or another important event and you need a Slovak interpreter you can absolutely rely on?
+Do you need express service?
+Then AP Fachübersetzungen, the interpreting and translation agency renowned far beyond Nuremberg, is the right choice for you.
 You can reach us at +49 (0)911 – 650 08 650 or by email to email@example.com.
 However, you are also welcome to come to our Nuremberg-based interpreting and translation agency with your interpreting or translation request.
-The friendly team at AP Fachübersetzungen will be happy to provide you with individual specialist advice and will take care of your inquiries with commitment.
+We are at your disposal for an individual consultation and will be happy to take care of your inquiry.